 Step 3: Trim foliage

-Brazilian Rain Tree produces very long shoots especially in the spring.
+Brazilian Rainforests produce very long shoots, especially in the spring.
 Since this is a tropical tree, you want to make sure the temperature in the winter doesn’t get lower than 45 F. This kind of tree doesn’t like cold at all.

 In the evenings you can see it will wilt a little.
 There is nothing wrong with the tree.
 They will pop back up when the sun is up.
 If you underwater the tree, the leaves will get droopy.
 But as soon as you water it, they will get alert again.

-The goal is to clean up the tree and get rid of long shoot that are not going to be part of any style.
-WE are not styling it at this point.
+The goal is to clean up the tree and get rid of long shoots that are not going to be part of any style.
+We are not styling it at this point.

 Step 4: Preparing a new pot

 Cut out pieces of mesh to cover holes in the pot.
 For this tree, we will be using a pot with additional holes that are used for wiring the tree to the pot.
 Pull the wires through the holes.